OrleansContrib/meetups/README.md

 ---

-## Meetup 2: Sergey and team do a Q&A and talk us through the Orleans roadmap﻿
+## Meetup 2: Orleans team live Q&A and roadmap

 When: Mon, 12th January 2015, 19:00 - 20:00 GMT (UTC)